Yucheng-Zhu/Titanic_MachineLearningfromDisaster/README.md

 ## About This Repository
-*Titanic - Machine Learning from Disaster* is a [*GettingStarted Prediction Competition* on Kaggle](https://www.kaggle.com/competitions/titanic/).
+*Titanic - Machine Learning from Disaster* is a [*Getting Started Prediction Competition* on Kaggle](https://www.kaggle.com/competitions/titanic/).
 This repository shows that a simple DNN with dropout can work very well on this problem, when the data is carefully feature engineered.
 It ranked at around top 3% in the Leaderboard.

 ## Feature Engineering
 With more victims than survivors on Titanic, the data is slightly imbalanced.